jfree/jfreesvg/README.md

 License
 -------
 JFreeSVG is free software under the terms of the GNU General Public License version 3 (GPLv3) or later.
 The license file is included in this distribution (gpl-3.0.txt).
-If you prefer not to be bound by the terms of the GPLv3, you can purchase an alternative license from Object Refinery Limited (please e-mail info@object-refinery.com for details, or check the JFreeSVG home page).
+If you prefer not to be bound by the terms of the GPLv3, you can purchase an alternative license (please e-mail dave@jfree.org for details, or check the JFreeSVG home page).

     Please note that JFreeSVG is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.